MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ## "Try it out" moments

-Designing Holograms teaches Mixed Reality concepts, but it also allows you to try them in your room.
+Designing Holograms teaches mixed reality concepts, but it also allows you to try them in your room.
 After some of those explanations, we pause and take you out of the doll house and into an interactive moment.
 Here are some examples of those interactive moments:

 ![Animated GIF of the hand tracking frame showing when hands are detected and when they enter the field of view](images/designing-holograms/try-out-1.gif)